Skip navigation links

 Survey Summaries

+Join us for one of OTAP's interactive classes about assistive technology (AT).
+These classes are held in collaboration with Portland State University in Portland, Oregon and offer university credit.
 Students wishing to enroll in the classes must have access to a computer with internet capabilities.
-The cost of materials is included in the cost of the class.
 Students who enroll in OTAP web classes will be given a screen name and a password which will allow them access to the class site and discussion groups.
 Weekly assignments take place on this interactive web site.
 Participants may sign in and enter discussions at any time.
+For questions or further information, please contact Terry Christenson at [email protected].

-Assistive Technology Basics for Administrators
+Assistive Technology and Accessible Instructional Materials: Strategies for Administrators

-Models of Assistive Technology Assessment
+Collaborative Assistive Technology Assessment

-After the IEP team completes an assistive technology assessment and chooses assistive technology tools for a child with disabilities, the work has only begun.
-Implementation planning, inclusion strategies and evaluation of the effectiveness of the assistive technology program are essential if AT is to become a useful tool for an assistive technology user.
-This course introduces concepts like re-SETT, aspects of AT competence, creating an environment for AT success and evaluation of effectiveness of the AT plan.
-This class offers two credits from Portland State University for $275.00.
-All class materials are included in the cost of the class.
-Please pre-register by March 15, 2010.
+When an IEP team completes an assistive technology assessment and determines that assistive technology tools are needed by a child with disabilities, the work has only begun.
+Implementation planning, inclusion strategies and evaluation of the effectiveness of the assistive technology program are essential if AT is to become a useful tool for a student who needs it.
+This course introduces four aspects of assistive technology competence, suggests the use of various classroom management strategies and offers a variety of tools and concepts for integrating AT into the daily lives of students with disabilities.